Use Cases

 Hazelcast works with many customers who turn to us for speed at scale, security, and reliability.
 The Hazelcast Platform uniquely provides a high-speed stream processing engine combined with distributed, ultra-low-latency storage to run the fastest applications in any type of data-intensive environment.
 Consider some of the technology advantages that let Hazelcast customers run highly successful data-driven operations:

-Hazelcast was designed to simplify the application development process by providing a familiar, common-sense API that abstracts away the complexity of running a distributed application across multiple nodes in a cluster, allowing developers to spend more time on business logic and no time on how to write code to distribute compute work across available resources.
-Its cloud-native architecture requires no special coding expertise to get the elasticity to scale up or down to meet highly fluctuating workload demands.
+Hazelcast Platform was designed to simplify the application development process by providing a familiar API that abstracts away the complexity of running a distributed application across multiple nodes in a cluster.
+This allows developers to spend more time on business logic and not on writing custom integration and orchestration code.
+Our platform can seamlessly integrate with your IT architecture to add new capabilities without having to rip and replace your existing stack.
+The Hazelcast cloud-native architecture requires no special coding expertise to get the elasticity to scale up or down to meet highly fluctuating workload demands.

-With built-in redundancy to protect against node failures, and efficient WAN Replication to safeguard against total site failures, Hazelcast was built to provide the high availability to run mission-critical systems.
-The extensive built-in security framework ensures data is protected from unauthorized viewers, and security APIs allow custom security controls to be added to the most sensitive environments.
+With built-in redundancy to protect against node failures, and efficient WAN Replication to support disaster recovery strategies that safeguard against total site failures, Hazelcast Platform was built to provide the resilience to run mission-critical systems.
+The extensive built-in security framework protects data from unauthorized viewers, and security APIs allow custom security controls for sensitive environments.

 Use Cases